Broadcasting, branding, recordings and replays, reports, overlay videos and primary clips, slides, presenting, Q&A, and surveys.

 When you schedule a Live event, you select how presenters will connect their audio and video to broadcast to the audience.
 The device or method is the live acquisition source for the event.

 If you're broadcasting audio only, you'll use Telephone as the acquisition source.
-If you're broadcasting audio and video, you'll use Webcam.
+If you're broadcasting audio and video, you can use a single webcam, the video bridge for multiple webcams, an encoder, or a video conferencing unit (VCU).
 Available options depend on your account settings.

 What is the source location?